 A closer look at the nutritional make-up of a potato, though, reveals that we have probably been a little harsh by banishing the potato from our nightly vegetable line-up.

-This especially true when you consider that if we consumed potatoes the way nature intended, it would be hard to find anything except praise for this natural form of nourishment.
+This is especially true when you consider that if we consumed potatoes the way nature intended, it would be hard to find anything except praise for this natural form of nourishment.

 Adam Liaw's salt and vinegar crispy potatoes.
 Photo: William Meppem